srija-ieee/chintamani/Instructions.md

 Step 3 : Copy and paste the quick start commands from readme into the terminal and run

-Step 4 : Port numbers are dispalayed at the top as the code gets executed
+Step 4 : Port numbers are dispalayed at the top once the code is executed

 Step 5 : Click on "8888" to open Jupyter notebook